PCB Editor Preferences

 Routing Conflict Resolution

-• Ignore Obstacles - select to have the interactive router to allow the track to pass through obstacles while routing.
+• Ignore Obstacles - select to have the interactive router to allow placing tracks anywhere, including over existing objects, displaying but allowing potential violations.

 • Push Obstacles - select to have the Interactive Router move existing tracks out of the way while routing.
 This mode can also push vias to make way for the new routing.
 If the system cannot push an obstacle without causing a violation, an indicator appears to show the route is blocked.

-• Walkaround Obstacles - select to have the Interactive Router route around existing tracks, pads, and vias while routing.
+• Walkaround Obstacles - select to have the Interactive Router route around existing tracks, pads, and vias without attempting to move them while routing.
 If the system cannot walk around an obstacle without causing a violation, an indicator appears to show the route is blocked.

-• Hug And Push Obstacles - select to have the Interactive Router hug existing tracks, pads, and vias as closely as possible while routing and, where necessary, push obstacles to continue the route.
+• Hug And Push Obstacles - select to have the Interactive Router hug existing tracks, pads, and vias as closely as possible while routing and, where necessary, push obstacles when there is insufficient clearance to continue using Walkaround.
 If the system cannot hug or push an obstacle without causing a violation, an indicator appears to show the route is blocked.
+Efficiently, this mode is a combination of Walkaround and Push.

 • AutoRoute On Current Layer - select to enable auto-routing on the current layer.
-This mode applies autorouter intelligence to the interactive router, automatically selecting between pushing and walking around, to give the shortest overall route length.
+This mode applies basic autorouter intelligence to the interactive router, automatically selecting between pushing and walking around based on heuristics that consider push distance versus walk distance and route length, to give the shortest overall route length.
+Like an autorouter, this mode can deliver better results on a complex, busy board than on a simple, unrouted board.

 • AutoRoute On Multiple Layers - select to enable auto-routing on multiple layers.
-This mode also applies autorouter intelligence to the interactive router, automatically selecting between pushing, walking around or switching layers, to give the shortest overall route length.
+This mode also applies basic autorouter intelligence to the interactive router, automatically selecting between pushing and walking around based on heuristics that consider push distance versus walk distance and route length, to give the shortest overall route length.
+This mode can also place a via and consider using other routing layers.
+Like an autorouter, this mode can deliver better results on a complex, busy board than on a simple, unrouted board.

 • Current Mode - this field displays the current Routing Conflict Resolution mode chosen when using the Interactive Router.
 Use the associated drop-down to change the mode as required.